-Fireworks are used throughout the year to mark significant seasonal celebrations in Birmingham, including Bonfire Night, Halloween, New Year’s Eve and Diwali.
+Fireworks are used throughout the year to mark significant seasonal celebrations in Burton-Upon-Trent, including Bonfire Night, Halloween, New Year’s Eve and Diwali.

 Whilst they are enjoyable for humans to watch, pets can often get scared of the loud bangs and bright flashes.
-Preparing your pet early can make a significant difference and will help your pet cope throughout the seasonal events – start preparing now!
+Preparing your pet early can make a significant difference and help your pet cope with seasonal events – start preparing now!

-There are several precautions we can put in place to help our pets and to ease their stress when fireworks light up the skies:
+There are several precautions we can put in place to help our pets and to ease their stress when fireworks light up the skies.
+At West Midlands Referrals we have sent you some suggestions:

 - Purchase a pheromone adaptor